 If a tenant stops paying rent because it assumes that it is entitled to a rent reduction, it runs the risk of the landlord terminating the lease on short notice (after having set a 30-day payment deadline).
-Notably, during the COVID-19 lockdown, the Federal Council invoked emergency law to temporarily extend the 30-day payment deadline to 90 days (Ordinance on Mitigating the Effects of the Coronavirus Pandemic on Leases (COVID-19 Ordinance Leases), SR).
+Notably, during the COVID-19 lockdown, the Federal Council invoked emergency law to temporarily extend the 30-day payment deadline to 90 days.